simon-apple/ResearchKit/ResearchKit/ResearchKit.docc/Resources/Creating-Surveys/Creating-Surveys.md

 item.
 The results are matched to their corresponding form items using their identifier property.

-For example, the following code shows how to create a form that requests some basic details:
+The following code shows how to create a form that requests some basic details:

 ```swift